-The Directors due for retirement by rotation at the forthcoming AGM under Article 91 of the Constitution are Mr Yong Yean Chau, Mr Ng Sey Ming and Mr Ng Eng Joo.
-Mr Yong Yean Chau and Mr Ng Sey Ming have expressed their intention to retire at the AGM and will not be seeking re-election.
-The Board will still consist of at least one-third of independent directors after Mr Yong and Mr Ng retires at the AGM.
+The Directors due for retirement by rotation at the forthcoming AGM under Article 91 of the Constitution are Mr Ong Teck Meng, Mr Ong Lim San and Mr Tan Eng Ann.
+Mr Tan Eng Ann has expressed his intention to retire at the AGM and will not be seeking re-election.
+Subsequent to Mr Tan Eng Ann's retirement, the Board will still consist of at least one third of Independent Directors.

-The NC has recommended that Mr Ng Eng Joo, being eligible and who has offered himself for re-election, be re-elected.
+The NC has recommended that Mr Ong Teck Meng and Mr Ong Lim San, being eligible and who have offered themselves for re-election, be re-elected.